Search API Connector Documentation

 Add a Header

 Required headers and header values are generally available in the developer section of your platform.
-The exact values and syntax for the header depend on the API so check the API documentation to see what exactly is required.
+The exact values and syntax for the header depend on each API, so check your API's documentation to see the requirements.

 To enter a header, enter the key-value pair into the Headers section of the API Connector form.